medplum/medplum/packages/docs/docs/cli/index.md

 ##### optional flags for `bulk import`

 - `--num-resources-per-request <numResourcesPerRequest>`
   - number of resources to import per batch request.
-Defaults to 25. (default: "25")
+Defaults to 25.